aranvhout/OMSS_generator/omss_documentation.md

 #### Parameters

 - **`rules`** (*required*, `dict`):
-  A dictionary containing both the `RuleType` and the `AttributeType` that each rule applies to.
+  A dictionary containing both the `RuleType` and the `AttributeType` it applies to.

 - **`alternatives`** (`int`, optional):
   The number of alternatives to generate.
-Must be between 0 and 32 (up to 64 depending on settings).
+Must be between 0 and 16 (can be up to 32 depending on settings).
   Default: `None`.

 - **`seed`** (`int`, optional):
   Seed for the main matrix generation.
-Used for reproducibility.
 Default: `None`.

 - **`alternative_seed`** (`int`, optional):
   Seed for generating alternatives.